 The dynamic glacial and volcanic features of Mount Rainier contribute to wilderness character as a geologic feature of value, as identified in the park's Wilderness Character Narrative.
-While Alternative 1 would not have a positive or negative effect on this quality, study of these unique features would fulfill the public purposes of scientific and educational use.
+Study of these unique features would fulfill the public purposes of scientific and educational use.
 Data collected using the detection sites would be useful to the park for hazard mitigation and situational awareness for wilderness users.
 The data collected could ultimately lead to an improved ability to detect and characterize debris flows on Mount Rainier as well as other volcanoes around the world, and would enable the park to better inform visitors, including wilderness users, of local hazards.
 Data collected would benefit the broader scientific community, including enhancing detection ability and understanding of rockfall, glacial dynamics, flooding, and other processes.
-Finally, the proposed stations would improve volcano monitoring capabilities, including the ability to detect anomalous small earthquakes and small amounts of surface deformation that often precede eruptions and also to detect explosions that often accompany volcanic unrest and eruption.
+Finally, the proposed stations would improve volcano monitoring capabilities, including the ability to detect anomalous small earthquakes and small amounts of surface deformation that often precede eruptions, and also to detect explosions that often accompany volcanic unrest and eruption.